krychj/SchedulingServiceWithJWT/README.md

 # SchedulingServiceWithJWT
-Small prototype rest service, demonstrating the use of JWT
+Small prototype rest service, demonstrating the use of JWT.
+This implementation was described in http://www.blog.softwarexpressllc.com/json-web-token-impl-part1